This post may contain affiliate links. Please see my disclosure policy for details.

 Nottingham Castle & Caves

 It was established in 1068 by William Peverel on orders of William the Conqueror as a Norman stronghold.
 This is how it got the original name of Peverel Castle.

 It’s built on top of “Castle Rock” which is a 130-foot sandstone cliff.
 In the middle ages, it was used as a main royal stronghold for monarchs like Richard I, “Bad” King John, Henry II, Edward II & III.
 It was also used during the Civil War.

-Once it opens again, I would definitely make an effort to visit as they are meant to be opening a brand new immersive Robin Hood exhibition.
+I would definitely make an effort to visit as there is now a brand new immersive Robin Hood exhibition.

 Plus, you can take a guided tour of the caves beneath and see the Gaol!
 Look out for Mortimer’s Hole.